 Discuss safe infant sleep practices with families.
-Include information about: room-sharing without bed-sharing, breastfeeding, not allowing infants to routinely sleep in car seats, not smoking around infants, keeping immunizations up-to-date.
+Include information about: room-sharing without bedsharing, breastfeeding, not allowing infants to routinely sleep in car seats, not smoking around infants, and keeping up with scheduled immunizations.
+Distribute written handouts, and put up posters on your walls or bulletin boards.
+Provide information about safe sleep upon enrolling new families.